apache/pulsar/site2/docs/admin-api-namespaces.md

 </Tabs>
 ````

-### Configure dispatch throttling for replicator
+### Configure dispatch throttling for replicators

-#### Set dispatch throttling for replicator
+#### Set dispatch throttling for replicators

-It sets message dispatch rate for all the replicator between replication clusters under a given namespace.
+It sets the message dispatch rate for all the replicators between replication clusters under a given namespace.
 The dispatch rate can be restricted by the number of messages per X seconds (`msg-dispatch-rate`) or by the number of message-bytes per X second (`byte-dispatch-rate`).
-dispatch rate is in second and it can be configured with `dispatch-rate-period`.
-Default value of `msg-dispatch-rate` and `byte-dispatch-rate` is -1 which
-disables the throttling.
+The dispatch rate is in second and it can be configured with `dispatch-rate-period`.
+The default value of `msg-dispatch-rate` and `byte-dispatch-rate` is -1 which disables the throttling.

 ````mdx-code-block
 <Tabs groupId="api-choice"